TrellixVulnTeam/swahilipython_SCMU/Doc/library/py_compile.rst

    line, if *args* is ``None``) are compiled and the resulting byte-code is cached in the normal manner.
 This function does not search a directory structure to locate source files; it only compiles files named explicitly.
-   If ``'-'`` is the only parameter in args, the list of files is taken from standard input.
+   If ``'-'`` is the only parameter in args, the list of files is taken kutoka standard input.

    .. versionchanged:: 3.2